alejandroatacho/osu-KawataFuquila-CheatList/README.md

 <a name="under-maintenance"></a>
 ## <img src="https://img.shields.io/badge/🟠_UNDER_MAINTENANCE-f0a000?style=for-the-badge" height="34" alt="Under Maintenance">

-_Clients that are temporarily down for updates — their information and cheats are preserved below, but they're currently unavailable to buy or use until the next build ships._
+_Clients that are temporarily down for updates.
+Their information and cheats are preserved below, but they're currently unavailable to buy or use until the next build ships._

 <a name="kawata-aeris"></a>
 ### Aeris - [Kawata](https://kawata.pw) <a href="https://kawata.pw"><img src="public/kawata.png" alt="Kawata mark" width="25" align="middle"></a>